gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ3 - if used, specify the acceptable values for 'sign\_alg': values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

-* REQ4 - If used, specify the acceptable values for 'sign\_parameters': values from the COSE capabilities in the "COSE Algorithms" Registry {{COSE.Algorithms}} and from the COSE capabilities in the "COSE Key Types" Registry {{COSE.Key.Types}}.
+* REQ4 - If used, specify the acceptable values for 'sign\_parameters': format and values from the COSE capabilities in the "COSE Algorithms" Registry {{COSE.Algorithms}} and from the COSE capabilities in the "COSE Key Types" Registry {{COSE.Key.Types}}.

-* REQ5 - If used, specify the acceptable values for 'sign\_key\_parameters': values from the COSE capabilities in the "COSE Key Types" Registry {{COSE.Key.Types}}.
+* REQ5 - If used, specify the acceptable values for 'sign\_key\_parameters': format and values from the COSE capabilities in the "COSE Key Types" Registry {{COSE.Key.Types}}.

 * REQ6 - If used, specify the acceptable values for 'pub\_key\_enc': 1 ("COSE\_Key") from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry {{CWT.Confirmation.Methods}}.
 Future specifications may define additional values for this parameter.